Rohit5688/playwright-bdd-runner/README.md

 - **Scenario & Feature CodeLens:**
   Inline “▶ Run Scenario” and “▶ Run Feature” buttons above each scenario and at the top of `.feature` files for quick execution.

-- **Run Feature:**
+- **Run & Debug Feature:**
-  Run an entire feature file (all scenarios and examples) directly from the Test Explorer or using the `Run Feature` command or CodeLens.
+  Run or debug an entire feature file (all scenarios and examples) directly from the Test Explorer or using the `Run Feature`/`Debug Feature` command or CodeLens.

+- **Run & Debug Scenario:**
+  Run or debug individual scenarios or examples directly from the Test Explorer or CodeLens.

 - **Scenario Outline Support:**
   Each example row in a Scenario Outline is discovered as a separate test case.
-Run all or individual examples directly from the Test Explorer or CodeLens.
+Run or debug all or individual examples directly from the Test Explorer or CodeLens.

 - **Precise Example Execution:**
-  When you run a single example from a Scenario Outline (via Test Explorer), only that example is executed (not all examples), thanks to line-number-based execution.
+  When you run or debug a single example from a Scenario Outline (via Test Explorer), only that example is executed (not all examples), thanks to line-number-based execution.

 - **Refresh BDD Tests:**
   Use the `Refresh BDD Tests` command from the Command Palette or context menu to manually reload and rediscover all feature files and scenarios.